IBM-Cloud/ibm-developer-extension-vscode/README.md

 - Use the `ibmcloud dev debug` command to run the app in local Docker for development
 - Use the `ibmcloud dev run` command to run the app in local Docker in release mode
 - Use the `ibmcloud dev deploy` command to deploy the app (in the Docker container) to IBM Cloud
-- Use the `ibmcloud dev view` command to open your project on IBM Cloud in a web browser
+- Use the `ibmcloud dev view` command to open your deployed project on IBM Cloud in a web browser
 - Use the `ibmcloud dev console` command to open the IBM Cloud console for your project in a web browser

 ### Using CloudFoundry workflow: